 Please Note: February 2016 is bringing many changes to the public transportation services provided in Düsseldorf.
 These changes will not affect the routes to and from the Messe Düsseldorf fairgrounds!

 |Your exhibitor pass and/or your admission ticket doubles as your ticket for travel within Düsseldorf’s regional public transportation network!|

-For exhibitors, exhibitor passes also serve as your VRR (and in some cases, VRS) travel ticket two days before, during, and two days after the show.
+Exhibitor passes are allowed access to the VRR (and in some cases, VRS) two days before, during, and two days after the show.

-The following visitor tickets also include free round-trip travel to the Düsseldorf fairgrounds, only during show days:
+The following Visitor tickets include free round-trip travel to the Düsseldorf fairground during show days only: